CUCyber/hackpack/firewalls/firewalld.md

 Zones are affiliated with source addresses or interfaces.
 Zones have short names they are referenced by.

-The following zone example affects all incoming traffic with the enp0s3 interface.
+The following zone example affects all incoming traffic on the enp0s3 interface.
 It allows HTTPS traffic defined in the /usr/lib/firewalld/services/https.xml or overwritten in /etc/firewalld/services/https.xml.
 It also blocks traffic on the 10.0.0.0/8 subnet by dropping and logging the packets.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>